josecastillolema/smartcampus-sp/README.md

 ## NGSI Clients

-All the heterogeneus sensor reading is sended to the Context Broker using the [NGSI Protocol](http://forge.fi-ware.eu/plugins/mediawiki/wiki/fiware/index.php/OMA_NGSI_10).
+All the heterogeneus sensor reading is send to the Context Broker using the [NGSI Protocol](http://forge.fi-ware.eu/plugins/mediawiki/wiki/fiware/index.php/OMA_NGSI_10).

 #### Developing the NGSI Client